dmccreary/robot-day/docs/exploration-not-competition.md

 ### Institutional Factors

-According to research by Espinosa (2011), many colleges (particularly "predominantly White, large public research institutions") perpetuate learning environments characterized by "impersonal, large classrooms; unapproachable professors; and competitive grading practices resultant from a system that actively attempts to 'weed' students out of STEM majors."
+According to research by [Lorelle Espinosa](https://sloan.org/about/staff/lorelle-espinosa) at the Sloan Foundation, many colleges (particularly "predominantly White, large public research institutions") perpetuate learning environments characterized by "impersonal, large classrooms; unapproachable professors; and competitive grading practices resultant from a system that actively attempts to 'weed' students out of STEM majors."

-McGee (2020) suggests that many "Eurocentric" STEM departments sustain a culture of "meritocracy," "unrelenting competition," and other factors that can disproportionately disadvantage students from underrepresented groups.
+[McGee (2020)](https://www.researchgate.net/publication/347535853_Interrogating_Structural_Racism_in_STEM_Higher_Education) suggests that many "Eurocentric" STEM departments sustain a culture of "meritocracy," "unrelenting competition," and other factors that can disproportionately disadvantage students from underrepresented groups.

 ### Inequitable Access